-A collection of photographs from New Hampshire's own John E. Whedon will be on display through the end of February at the Forest Society's Conservation Center in Concord.
+A collection of photographs from New Hampshire's own John E. Whedon will be on display through the end of February.

 Born and raised in New Hampshire, John is a graduate of Southern New Hampshire University with a degree in Accounting and Business Management.
 With a lifelong interest in photography, John has almost always had a camera in hand, even while pursuing other careers.
 As an EMT with a busy ambulance service, he often took and provided photographs for training purposes; as a police officer, he photographed accident and crime scenes.
 John and his wife Marg opened a portrait and wedding studio in 1982, and it became a full time venture in 1986.
 They attended many continuing education seminars and schools of photography to hone their skills.
 The studio became very popular with their innovative approach to photographing young adults for their senior high portrait needs.
 And the memory books they produced for wedding couples were outstanding, keeping a steady flow of young couples wanting their wedding day covered by the team at Whedon’s Photography.

 While both John and Marg still shoot an occasional wedding, some family portraits and create a few senior high school portraits each year, full time “brick and mortar” portrait studios are becoming a thing of the past.
 Today, Whedon’s Photography works mostly on location to capture images, and with digital enhancement applications and their own high quality photographic printing equipment, most production and finish work takes place right in their home.
 This has enabled John to take on some commercial work, which requires meeting short deadlines for the delivery of the finished product.